 TUC games are generally played according to a slightly modified version of the USAU 11th Edition rules.
 Which rule set will be in effect depends on the season.
-We have outdoor rules (for all of our non-Speedpoint outdoor leagues, particularly summer), fall and spring outdoor Speedpoint rules, indoor rules and indoor 4's rules.
+We have outdoor rules (for all of our non-Speedpoint outdoor leagues, particularly summer), fall and spring outdoor Speedpoint rules, indoor rules, indoor 4's rules and beach rules.

 Although not techically a "rule", scheduling and standings for most of our leagues are managed by a ladder system, so it doesn't hurt to know a bit about that.

 These simple rules are enough to get you started in Ultimate.

 - The Field -- A rectangular shape with endzones at each end.
 A regulation field is 70 yards by 40 yards, with endzones 25 yards deep.

 - Initiate Play -- Each point begins with both teams lining up on the front of their respective endzone line.
 The defense throws ("pulls") the disc to the offense.
 A regulation game has seven players per team.

 - Scoring -- Each time the offense completes a pass in the defense's endzone, the offense scores a point.
 The teams switch direction after every goal, and the next point begins with a new pull by the team that just scored.

 - Movement of the Disc -- The disc may be advanced in any direction by completing a pass to a teammate.
 Players may not run with the disc.
 The person with the disc ("thrower") has ten seconds to throw the disc.
 The defender guarding the thrower ("marker") counts out the stall count.